 Protocol Buffers by an

-rpcdefinition, and is typically mapped to a function in the API Interface in most programming languages.
+rpcdefinition, and is typically mapped to a function in an interface in most programming languages.

 - A single invocation of an API Method.
 It is often used as the unit for billing, logging, monitoring, and rate limiting.